huachaohuang/awesome-dbdev/README.md

 ### Articles

 - [CAP Twelve Years Later: How the "Rules" Have Changed](https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed) (2012)
-  > Revisit the *CAP theorem* to maximize combinations of consistency and availability.
+  > Revisit the *CAP theorem* to maximize the combinations of consistency and availability.

 # Distributed Storage